mlubinsky/mlubinsky.github.com/fb/README.md

 https://www.educative.io/blog/apple-coding-interview-questions

+### Find all palindrome substrings

+For each letter in the input string, start expanding to the left and right while checking for even and odd length palindromes.
+Move to the next letter if we know a palindrome doesn’t exist there.

 ### Given two unsorted arrays  find all pairs from both arrays whose sum is equal to X.
 ```
 def findPairs(arr1, arr2, n, m, x):